-At Baobab the staff roles are demanding.
+At Baobab the staff roles are demanding, and there are expectations beyond the job descriptions.
 Individuals are expected to sometimes be advocates and sometimes to take on the role of substitute carers being involved with individual young people and sharing this role with others.
-The priority at Baobab is that for all decisions, at every level, the needs of our community members are central.
+The priority at Baobab is that we keep our young people centrally in mind and make a great deal of time to discuss their needs.
 We aim to recruit staff who are kind and generous, creative and flexible, resourceful and rigorous.
-We value our staff and volunteer team enormously and support them with clinical and managerial supervision.
-We also believe that despite the challenges of working in this context being a part of Baobab's community is immensely rewarding work where you will meet some incredibly resilient, funny and thoughtful young people.